meshplay/meshplay/docs/_models/grafana-operator.md

   description:
 featureList: [
-  "Centralize the analysis, visualization, and alerting for all of your data with Grafana.", "Meshery discovers your Grafana servers.
-Easily import existing Grafana dashboards and panels into Meshery", "Integrate your boards and panels and new insights and metrics" ]
+  "Centralize the analysis, visualization, and alerting for all of your data with Grafana.", "Meshplay discovers your Grafana servers.
+Easily import existing Grafana dashboards and panels into Meshplay", "Integrate your boards and panels and new insights and metrics" ]
 howItWorks: "Collaborative Infrastructure as Design"